jagadeeshreddyr/Mail-Alert/README.md

 2 - Contains two folder config where you can need to the configuration in config.ini of email

-3 - Main folder contains the _mail_alert.py file you can change the subject as needed and need to change the location of the\
-    location of config file of your directory.
+3 - Main folder contains the _mail_alert.py file you can change the subject as needed and need to change the location of config file of your directory.

 4 - Main file used for testing of code, I have used a basic code to test.